Basic Keyword Research in 3 Simple Steps

-A San Diego CPA is interested in optimizing her site to (hopefully) bring in new business.
+A San Diego CPA, Susan, is interested in optimizing her site to bring in new business.
 She decides to choose a handful of keywords that she feels makes sense.

 She decides she wants to target the keyword “accountant” — a very broad term, to say the least.

-Who stands to be a more profitable customer?
+First, she determines who she wants to do business with.
+Who stands to be a more profitable customer for an accounting firm?
 Individuals or businesses?

-With that in mind, Susan came up with a list of keyword ideas using Google Keyword Planner to target search terms small business owners might be searching for in San Diego.
+With this in mind, Susan comes up with a more specific list of keyword ideas using Google’s Keyword Planner.
+Her aim is to target search terms that small business owners in her area will be searching for when in need of accounting services.

 Susan quickly realized “accountant” was not the best choice.
 More people were searching for “CPA” or “accounting”.
 What surprised her was the amount of people searching for a “financial advisor”.

 After finding the most important keywords, she started expanding and refining her list to target searches that are more likely to have buyer intent.

 - tax services (50 monthly searches)

 - quickbooks training (50 monthly searches)